 -

-Organizing Data: The way you organize your data in the spreadsheet will directly affect how the graph is displayed.
-Ensure that your category labels are in the correct column and that your data series are aligned properly.
+Organizing Data: The way you organize your data in the spreadsheet will directly affect how the graph is displayed. check that your category labels are in the correct column and that your data series are aligned properly.

 -